Pheidole pallidula – Colony with Queen and Workers

 Habitat: Sandy areas, exposed to heat

-Number of queens: polygynous (can theoretically accommodate multiple queens per colony, usually known with 1 queen per colony)
+Number of queens: polygynous (can theoretically accommodate several queens per colony, generally known with 1 queen per colony)

-Workers: Size: 2 – 4mm Color: Black, reddish heads in soldiers.
-Lighter colouring, even yellow depending on the colonies and origins.
+Workers: Size: 2-4mm Colour: Black, reddish heads in soldiers.
+Lighter colouring, even yellow depending on the colony and origin.

 Soldiers: 6mm